carolquiterio/carolquiterio/README.md

 ## I'm a Systems Development student 💻 in Brazil 🌎

-- 🔭 I’m currently working on Frontend Applications with React Native, React, Styled components, Backend Applications with Node APIs using Express and some projects with Java, Python and Flutter.
+- 🔭 I’m currently working on Mobile Applications with Kotlin and React Native, Backend Applications with Node and some projects with Java, Python and Frontend frameworks.

-- 🌱 I’m currently learning about data structure, and Node APIs.
-Also, I'm learning something about UX/UI, design and game development .
+- 🌱 I’m currently learning about data structure, kotlin and good good code practices.
+Also, I'm learning something about UX/UI, design and game development.

 - ⚡ Fun fact: I love to learn new things, feel free to connect with me so we can share some ideas.